IBM/EMSVM/README.md

  - Host fully compliant with tuned virtual-host profile
  - No other VM[s] running in the host
  - No other workload[s] running in the host
- - Host cannot have Spectrum Scale software installed
+ - Host cannot have Storage Scale software installed
  - At least one ConnectX-6 VPI card for High Speed Network (HSN)
  - Each HSN card must belong to its own IOMMU group, for multi port preferrible each port on its own IOMMU group
  - No more than the three HSN NIC